cazlo/go-outside-in-testing-strategy-example/docs/database-pattern.md

 *   **Confidence**: You are testing the actual SQL queries and driver interactions that will run in production.
 *   **Simplicity**: You don't need to maintain complex mocks of database interfaces.

+## Mitigating Database Test Pain

+Using real databases introduces overhead.
+Here is how to mitigate it:

+### 1. Schema Management & Pre-seeded Images
+Running migrations for every test run is slow.
+*   **Strategy**: Build a "base" Docker image that already contains the schema (and potentially static reference data).
+*   **Benefit**: Containers start up instantly ready for tests, skipping the migration phase.

+### 2. Isolation Strategies
+Tests stepping on each other's data causes flakiness.
+*   **Strategy**: **Unique Data Partitioning**.
+Use UUIDs for primary keys and ensure every test operates on a disjoint set of data.
+This allows parallel execution against a single database instance.
+*   **Strategy**: **Ephemeral Schemas**.
+If the DB supports it (like Postgres schemas), create a temporary schema for each test suite and drop it afterwards.

+### 3. Testcontainers vs. Docker Compose
+*   **Docker Compose**: Great for local development (`make deps-up`).
+It persists state, allowing you to debug the DB after a test run.
+*   **Testcontainers**: Excellent for CI.
+It spins up a fresh DB for the test suite (or even per test) programmatically and ensures cleanup.
+It eliminates the "dirty state" problem but adds startup time.

 ## Example Workflow

 1.  **`make deps-up`**: Starts Postgres in Docker.